StanO1225/Amazon_TV_data_engineering_project/README.md

 <img src="images/pipeline.png"/>

-- Loaded the transformed dataset into Google BigQuery for data warehousing.
+- Loaded the transformed dataset into Google BigQuery for data warehousing data querying.
+- Wrote SQL scripts in Bigquery for data analysis and visualization.
 - Built a comprehensive dashboard in Looker studio offering a comprehensive view of the dataset.

 <img src="images/amazon_tv_dashboard.png"/>